Omaha, Nebraska: Old Market

 The Old Market is a major historic district in Downtown Omaha listed on the National Register of Historical Places.
 Today, its warehouses and other buildings house shops, restaurants, bars, coffee shops, and art galleries.
 Downtown is also the location of the Omaha Rail and Commerce Historic District, which has several art galleries and restaurants.
 Lauritzen Gardens features 100 acre with a variety of landscaping, and the new Kenefick Park recognizes Union Pacific Railroad's long history in Omaha.
 North Omaha has several historical cultural attractions including the Dreamland Historical Project, Love's Jazz and Art Center, and the John Beasley Theater.
 The annual River City Roundup is celebrated at Fort Omaha, and the neighborhood of Florence celebrates its history during "Florence Days".
 Native Omaha Days is a biennial event celebrating Near North Side heritage.

+Religion

 Religious institutions reflect the city's heritage.
 The city's Christian community has several historical churches dating from the founding of the city.
 There are also all sizes of congregations, including small, medium and megachurches.
 Omaha hosts the only Church of Jesus Christ of Latter-day Saints temple in Nebraska along with a large Jewish community.
 There are 152 parishes in the Roman Catholic Archdiocese of Omaha, and several Eastern Orthodox congregations throughout the city.

+Lauritzen Gardens

+Lauritzen Gardens is a botanical garden located near South Omaha.
+The garden contains several large greenhouses, and outdoor plant exhibits.
+Covering over 100 acres of land, Lauritzen Gardens welcomes over 200,000 guests annually, making it one of the most popular attractions in Omaha.